ArtemioUrbina/240pTestSuite/README.md

 - Maybe have a Memory Card Viewer (?)

 Patterns:
-- Color Bars to cycle between light/dark/combined palettes (like the gray scale does)
-    - (such updates must follow IRE setting)
 - Fix IRE pattern to display 10 IRE intervals
 - Check I/Q values in SMPTE bars
 - Create appropiate monoscope patterns for the Neo Geo PAR (Keith has been notified)